-- 20. The plan is based on the draft roadmap and will regularly be reviewed and updated to reflect the latest situation on progress and the feasibility of the timeline. - (a) 11-12 June 2015: GRPE (71st session) official meeting of the informal working group.
-Presentation of roadmap and related programme management items to GRPE submitted for adoption. - (b) 10-13 November 2015: World Forum for Harmonization of Vehicle Regulations (167th session of WP.29), adoption of GRPE decision regarding the roadmap and related programme management items. - (c) 2016-2020: meetings of the working group, regularly reporting to GRPE and the Administrative Committees. - (d) Jan 2020: presentation of a final report as an informal document at GRPE. - (e) 2020: possible adoption of UN Regulation(s) and Global Technical Regulation(s), with respective amendments.
+- 18. The plan is based on the draft roadmap and will regularly be reviewed and updated to reflect the latest situation on progress and the feasibility of the timeline. - 11-12 June 2015: .GRPE (71st session) official meeting of the informal working group.
+Presentation of roadmap and related programme management items to GRPE submitted for adoption. - 11-12 November 2015: World Forum for Harmonization of Vehicle Regulations (167th session of WP.29), adoption of GRPE decision regarding the roadmap and related programme management items. - 2016-2020: meetings of the working group, regularly reporting to GRPE and the Administrative Committees. - Jan 2020: presentation of a final report as an informal document at GRPE. - 2020: possible adoption of UN Regulation(s) and Global Technical Regulation(s), with respective amendments.